VCCE/VCC/docs/UserGuide.md

 #### *Creating A New VHD Image*

  Creating a new VHD image is much like creating a new floppy image above.
- In the "Insert" menu, type in a non-existant filename and the new dialog will appear.
+ In the "Insert" menu, type in a non-existent filename and the new dialog will appear.

 <p align=center><img src="images/ugima41.jpeg" alt="UG Image 41"></img></p>